 - Your income

 Typically, the maximum offer will be up to five times your annual earnings.
-Some specialist lenders can offer a higher multiple, depending on your wage, and being able to demonstrate that you can afford the repayments.
+Some specialist lenders can offer a higher multiple, depending on your wage, and demonstrate that you can afford the repayments.

 In some cases, a lender will consider projected income.
-This is usually where the years trading hasn't yet finished, or accounts haven't yet been filed.
+This estimate is used where trading hasn't yet finished or accounts haven't yet been filed.